garimaj2108/Deceptive-Data-Visualization/README.md

 ## Project Outline

 This project highlights the "Gun Violence issue plaguing America.
 The country is gridlocked into a heated debate over whether Gun Control Saves Lives OR Gun Control does not have any significant impact on saving lives.
-I am trying to provide a small insight on this heated topic through comparitive analysis of data via visualizations.
+I am trying to provide a small insight on this heated topic through comparative analysis of data via visualizations.

 ## Project Motivation - Why I chose this topic ?